Welcome to the National Federation of the Blind of North Dakota World-Wide Web Site

 Preregistration is now open!
 Please go to http://www.nfb.org/registration to preregister online.

-The National Federation of the Blind has partnered with Vehicles for Charity to launch a new vehicle donation program.
+As a national fundraiser, the National Federation of the Blind has partnered with Vehicles for Charity to launch a new vehicle donation program.
 The NFB’s vehicle donation program accepts almost any vehicle, including cars, trucks, boats, motorcycles and recreational vehicles.
-All donations may be eligible for a tax donation on your federal income tax return.
-For more information, including how to donate, please read the official press release or visit www.nfb.org/vehicledonations.
+All donations may be eligible for a tax deduction on your federal income tax return.

 The Braille Monitor